terceiro/debci/README.md

   is a paper describing patterns (as in "design patterns") for writing tests for Debian packages.

-## Deployment

-See the {file:docs/INSTALL.md installation guide} for instructions on how to deploy debci to your own infrastructure.

 ## Reporting Bugs

 Please report bugs against the [debci package](https://bugs.debian.org/debci)